 What does my business gain from my participation?

 Businesses gain advanced leadership experience in change management and influencing behavior as well as the opportunity to highlight your company’s interest in the local community and commitment to its positive growth.
 Your organization also benefits from new relationships with other local and regional leaders who are passionate about and driven by these community issues.
 Not only will you receive an insider’s view into the problem, but your company will also enjoy recognition as part of the solution.

 Who should apply for Bingham Fellows?

 The Bingham Fellows program is considered our most advanced leadership course.
-We encourage graduates of our other programs (Leadership Louisville, Ignite Louisville, and Focus Louisville) to apply for the Bingham Fellows as the next step in their personal leadership journey, but prior participation in one of these programs is not required.
+We encourage graduates of our Leadership Louisville program to apply for the Bingham Fellows as the next step in their personal leadership journey, and while prior participation in any of our programs is not required, it is weighted during selection.
 Individuals who are passionate about civic engagement and/or a particular topic are also welcome to apply if they are interested in the advanced leadership development opportunity and the ability to make a positive difference on the topic.